MarcT0K/marct0k.github.io/content/posts/ecml-pkdd.md

 Recently, I read [2] by Rogaway which detailed such criticism for the cryptography community.
 Rogaway highlights the role of cryptographers and questions the interests of the current research works.
 He even identified when a split happened in the crypto community: when the cryptographers started doing *cryptography for cryptography* instead of *cryptography for the people*.
 I think a similar discussion is necessary among AI researchers.
 We need to define the exact role of ML research in our societies.
 Yann Le Cun gave a first answer to this question during his keynote: he promoted autonomous intelligence (via self-supervised learning).
 This idea seems very similar to what the founders of AI imagined.
 However, I can also criticize this vision and ask whether it truly fits the current challenges of our societies?
 Some researchers (such as Romain Couillet [3]) are developing a discourse about frugal AI and even question whether a sustainable AI can even exist considering the carbon footprint of the modern ML models.
 Finally, there is also the issue of developing AI for the people.
 Currently, most AI models are only used by big companies to increase profit.
 Then, I want to add another question: can we use AI to *truly* improve the average human being daily life?

-## :skull: Publish or perish: motivations of the researchers
+## Publish or perish: motivations of the researchers 💀

 Now, that I talked about motivations of the papers, I should talk about motivations of the researchers.
 I am not discovering the *publish or perish* concept (i.e., the pressure to publish more and more publish to succeed in academic careers).
 However, I discovered how researchers behave according to it.
 Usually, all researchers discussing this concept agree that it is a problem.
 But, in this conference, it became more obvious that many of them fully accepted it.
 I can give a concrete example: during a poster session, I discussed with a PhD student that presented vaguely his work without any conviction.
 At the end of our discussion, he even said that he published it because you are excepted to have at least three papers by the end of your PhD.
 I was astonished by his sentence.
 I am sure that this attitude is shared by many researchers who don't dare saying it as explicitly as this student.